spalencsar/ansible-lemp-wordpress/docs/production-deployment.md

 For high-traffic sites, consider:
 - Load balancer (Nginx or HAProxy)
 - Database replication or clustering
-- Redis/Memcached for object caching
+- Redis for object caching
 - CDN for static assets

 ### Performance Optimization